guitmz/ezuri/README.md

 # Ezuri
 A Simple Linux ELF Runtime Crypter.
-Be responsible with this code, it’s for educational purposes only!
+An unpacker by [f0wl](https://github.com/f0wl) can be found at https://github.com/f0wl/ezuri_unpack.

 # Usage
 Clone this repo, build with `go build -o ezuri .` and run `./ezuri` executable.